Allison V-1710: Supercharger

-Turbo-supercharger
+Turbocharger

-The USAAC had earlier decided to concentrate on turbo-superchargers for high altitude boost, believing that further development of turbo-superchargers would allow their engines to outperform European rivals using crankshaft driven superchargers.
-Turbo-superchargers are powered by the engine exhaust and so do not draw much power from the engine crankshaft, whereas displacement superchargers are coupled directly by shafts and gears to the engine crankshaft.
-Turbo-superchargers do increase the exhaust back-pressure and thus do cause a very small decrease in engine power, but the power increase due to increased induction pressures more than makes up for that decrease.
+The USAAC had earlier decided to concentrate on turbochargers for high altitude boost, believing that further development of turbochargers would allow their engines to outperform European rivals using crankshaft driven superchargers.
+Turbochargers are powered by the engine exhaust and so do not draw much power from the engine crankshaft, whereas displacement superchargers are coupled directly by shafts and gears to the engine crankshaft.
+Turbochargers do increase the exhaust back-pressure and thus do cause a small decrease in engine power, but the power increase due to increased induction pressures more than makes up for that decrease.
 Crankshaft-driven superchargers require an increase in directly driven percentage of engine power as altitude increases (the two-stage supercharger of the Merlin 60 series engines consumed some 330–380 hp at 25,000 ft.
-General Electric was the sole source for research and production of American turbo-superchargers during this period, from its four decades worth of steam turbine engineering experience.
+General Electric was the sole source for research and production of American turbochargers during this period, from its four decades worth of steam turbine engineering experience.

-Turbo-superchargers were highly successful in U.S. bombers, which were exclusively powered by radial engines.
-The P-47 fighter had the same combination of radial engine (R-2800) and turbo-supercharger and was also successful, apart from its large bulk, which was caused by the need for the ductwork for the aft-mounted turbo-supercharger.
+Turbochargers were highly successful in U.S. bombers, which were exclusively powered by radial engines.
+The P-47 Thunderbolt fighter had the same combination of radial engine (R-2800) and turbocharger and was also successful, apart from its large bulk, which was caused by the need for the ductwork for the aft-mounted turbocharger.

-However, mating the turbo-supercharger with the Allison V-1710 proved to be problematic.
-As a result, designers of the fighter planes that used the V-1710 were invariably forced to choose between the poor high-altitude performance of the V-1710 versus the increased problems brought on by addition of the turbo-supercharger.
+However, mating the turbocharger with the Allison V-1710 proved to be problematic.
+As a result, designers of the fighter planes that used the V-1710 were invariably forced to choose between the poor high-altitude performance of the V-1710 versus the increased problems brought on by addition of the turbocharger.
 The fates of all of the V-1710 powered fighters of World War II would thus hinge on that choice.